L-Jones-hub/Team-Profile-Generator/README.md

 ## Credits

-Thank you Megan and Mark for your help and words of encouragent!
+Thank you Megan and Mark for your help and words of encouragement!

 ---